USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.3_bugfixes.md

 ### Files Affected
 CCTM/src/depv/stage/STAGE_MOD.F

-## 13. Correct Mosaic Land Use Specific Dry Deposition Velocity Diagnostic Output
+## 14. Correct Mosaic Land Use Specific Dry Deposition Velocity Diagnostic Output

 [Jesse O. Bash](mailto:bash.jesse@epa.gov), U.S. Environmental Protection Agency
 ### Description of the model issue
-An indexing error prevented the output arrays of some land use specific species deposition velocities in the Mosaic output arrays to be populated and resulted in values 0 being written to file.
+An indexing error prevented the output arrays of some land use specific species deposition velocities in the Mosaic output arrays to be populated and resulted in 0 values being written to the output file.
 This bug did not impact modeled dry deposition or ambient concentrations.

 ### Solution in CMAQ v5.3.3
 The indexing error was corrected, and land use specific deposition velocities are now correctly populated and written to the Mosaic deposition velocity file when CTM_MOSAIC is set to Y.